NWA World Television Championship

 On December 14, 2019, the NWA announced they were reintroducing the NWA World Television Championship with a tournament to determine a new champion.
 Although past Television champions from both the Georgia and Mid-Atlantic versions have been referred to on NWA programming, the original titles and respective lineage are currently owned by WWE.
+The modern-day NWA World Television Championship is considered the third most important heavyweight title in the current NWA, after the World and National titles.
+The belt uses the same design as used by JCP/WCW between 1985 and 1992.

 History

 On December 14, 2019, during NWA's Into the Fire pay-per-view, it was announced they were reintroducing the NWA World Television Championship with a tournament to determine a new champion at their next PPV, Hard Times, on January 24, 2020.
-On the December 17 episode of NWA's weekly flagship program, NWA Power, it was revealed that all NWA World Television Championship tournament matches would have a 6 minute, 5 second time limit.
-The time limit was an homage to the 6:05 PM start time of NWA Power as well as a tribute to the original start time for NWA's World Championship Wrestling that ran from the 1970s to 1992.
+On the December 17 episode of NWA's weekly flagship program, NWA Powerrr, it was revealed that all NWA World Television Championship tournament matches would have a 6 minute, 5 second time limit.
+The time limit was an homage to the 6:05 PM start time of NWA Powerrr as well as a tribute to the original start time for NWA's World Championship Wrestling that ran from the 1970s to 1992.
 All tournament competitors, as well as two qualifying matches, were then announced.
-On the January 7 episode of NWA Power, Tim Storm clarified that six competitors would move on to the first round of the NWA World Television Championship tournament.
+On the January 7 episode of NWA Powerrr, Tim Storm clarified that six competitors would move on to the first round of the NWA World Television Championship tournament.
 He also announced there would be two additional spots open in the first round for competitors yet to be named and not currently on the NWA roster.
-The tournament bracket was unveiled on the January 14 episode of NWA Power.
-On the January 21 episode of NWA Power, the final two competitors in the first round of the tournament were named: Matt Cross from the independent circuit and Dan Maff from Ring of Honor.
+The tournament bracket was unveiled on the January 14 episode of NWA Powerrr.
+On the January 21 episode of NWA Powerrr, the final two competitors in the first round of the tournament were named: Matt Cross from the independent circuit and Dan Maff from Ring of Honor.

-On the January 28, 2020 episode of NWA Power, the "Lucky Seven Rule" was announced.
-A champion who successfully defends the championship 7 consecutive times will be eligible to trade in the championship for a match for the NWA Worlds Heavyweight Championship.
+On the January 28, 2020 episode of NWA Powerrr, the "Lucky Seven Rule" was announced.
+A champion who successfully defends the championship seven consecutive times will be eligible to trade in the championship for a match for the NWA Worlds Heavyweight Championship.
 On March 21, 2021 at Back For The Attack, the NWA extended the time limit for World Television title matches on pay-per-views to ten minutes.